Principles of Marketing

 *Note: office hours above do not pertain to holidays or finals week

-I. Suggested Text
+I. Required Text

 This course serves as an introduction to the fundamental principles of marketing for undergraduate students who have no previous background in marketing.
 The topics covered include market analysis, product development, channels of distribution, promotion and pricing.
 You will study the basic concepts of marketing, the interrelationships of these basic concepts, and how they can be used to facilitate the process of value exchange.